angular/angular/aio/content/tutorial/toh-pt5.md

 <code-example header="src/app/app.component.html (router-outlet)" path="toh-pt5/src/app/app.component.html" region="outlet"></code-example>

-The `AppComponent` template no longer needs `<app-heroes>` because the application will only display the `HeroesComponent` when the user navigates to it.
+The `AppComponent` template no longer needs `<app-heroes>` because the application only displays the `HeroesComponent` when the user navigates to it.

 The `<router-outlet>` tells the router where to display routed views.